gosu/ruby-app/README.md

 # Build process

-* Install rvm.
 * Optional: Update the Rakefile with the desired Ruby version and gems.
+* Install rvm on one Intel Mac, and an ARM Mac.
-* Run `rake` on an ARM Mac.
+* Run `rake` on an Intel Mac.
 This will install Ruby and all required gems via rvm, and then copy them into the `UniversalRuby` folder.
+* AirDrop the folder to your ARM Mac.
-* Run `arch -x86_64 rake`.
-This will build and merge Intel binaries into the UniversalRuby folder.
+* Run `rake` on the ARM Mac.
+This will build and merge ARM binaries into the UniversalRuby folder.
 * Optional: If you have updated Ruby, be sure to manually update `rbconfig.rb` from your rvm-built Ruby (at least the version number should match).
 * You should now have a self-contained Ruby installation!

+# Known issues

+The extensions for OpenSSL and YAML will have unportable dependencies on /opt/homebrew ([https://github.com/gosu/ruby-app/issues/8](see issue #8 on GitHub)).

 # License